 Just set it to CMYK.
 That part’s easy.
 CMYK stands for Cyan, Magenta, Yellow, and Key (black), the 4 standard inks a printer combines to create different colors.

-Determining your document’s correct width and height requires some understanding of what bleed is.
-Have you noticed that whenever you try to print a nice photo across an entire sheet of paper, there are always these white borders around the edges?
+Have you noticed that whenever you try to print a nice photo across an entire sheet of paper, there are always white borders around the edges?
 That’s because a majority of printers aren’t built to print right to the edge.
 When you see professionally-printed designs with art going edge to edge (we call that “full bleed”), that’s because the printer printed with those same white borders and then trimmed into the art a little bit.
-They don’t trim at the edge, where the art stops and the blank white border begins, but actually cut into the art significantly to avoid any hint of that white border.
+They don’t trim at the edge, where the art stops and the blank white border begins, but actually cut into the art a bit to avoid any hint of that white border.
 “Bleed” is the little sliver of art that you build into a design with the intention of it getting trimmed off.